Adrian Warburton: 1941

 Warburton was promoted to flying officer on 3 January 1941.
 On 10 January 1941, 431 Flight was designated 69 Squadron, with Tich Whiteley in command.
 On paper, the squadron had twelve Marylands, but was short of spares and on some days only one aircraft was ready to fly.
 Later the same month, the citation for Warburton's Distinguished Flying Cross (DFC) was published in The London Gazette:

 This officer has carried out numerous long distance reconnaissance flights and has taken part in eight air combats.
 In October, 1940, he destroyed an aircraft, and again, early in December, he shot down an enemy bomber in flames.
 Flying Officer Warburton has at all times displayed a fine sense of devotion to duty.

 Most reconnaissance aircraft, built for speed and a high ceiling, were unarmed to reduce weight.
-But the American Maryland, built primarily as a light bomber, had forward- and rear-facing guns.
-Hence Warburton and his crew's success in air combat.
+But the American Maryland, built primarily as a light bomber, had forward- and rear-facing guns, enabling Warburton and his crew's success in air combat.
 He achieved his 50th operational mission in February.
-His reputation of always returning with the goods was now well established, and he was often selected for special tasks, constantly varying his tactics to achieve the best results.
+His reputation of always returning with the goods was now well-established, and he was often selected for special tasks, constantly varying his tactics to achieve the best results.
 Sometimes he flew at height, and on others extremely low.
 He took photographs of the Tragino viaduct near Calitri in southern Italy, the target for an experimental raid by paratroopers.
 Some of his photographs before and after the raid were taken from the near-suicidal height of 25 ft.
 He located numerous enemy convoys supplying Axis forces in North Africa.
 Much was made of "Warby’s luck", but it was also used to protect the existence of another intelligence source: Ultra.
 Warburton was not always taken at his word, so heavy was the layer of secrecy, as illustrated when he reported an Italian ship by name and the harbour in which it was berthed.
 The RN did not accept the report.
 A few days later, he presented the senior service with a photograph of the ship, taken so low and at such close range its name could clearly be read.